11th Annual Center for Biomedical Neurosciences (CBN) Retreat

-The 10th Annual Center for Biomedical Neuroscience (CBN) Retreat was held Friday, May 4th, 2012, on the University of Texas Health Science Center at San Antonio campus, at the GCCRI Commons and Auditorium.
-Over forty abstracts were presented by graduate students, postdoctoral fellows, junior faculty and researchers/technicians, at the day long event.
+The 11th Annual Center for Biomedical Neuroscience (CBN) Retreat was held Friday, May 10th, 2013, on the University of Texas Health Science Center at San Antonio North campus, at the GCCRI Commons and Auditorium.
+Over fifty abstracts were presented by graduate students, postdoctoral fellows, junior faculty and researchers/technicians, at the day long event.
 This event has served as an outstanding venue for bringing together the neuroscientists, on campus, from different schools and departments, including: Biochemistry, Cellular and Structural Biology, Endodontics, Medicine, Neurosurgery, Ophthalmology, Pharmacology, Physiology, Psychiatry and the Research Imaging Center.

 The primary mission of the CBN is to enhance and promote the discipline of neuroscience at the UTHSCSA and South Central Texas, by serving as an umbrella organization for research and teaching activities related to the discipline.
 Neuroscience is the science of the nervous system, it is the name for the multidisciplinary bodies of science, that analyze the nervous system, to understand the biological basis for behavior and includes diverse basic areas, such as neuroanatomy, neurochemistry, neuropharmacology, neurophysiology and neuropsychology.
 Clinical disciplines include, but are not limited to, ophthalmology, neurology, neurosurgery and psychiatry.

-The event begins with the welcome message from the CBN Director and Retreat Coordinator, David Morilak, Ph.D. (pictured here, left), of the Department of Pharmacology, at the UTHSCSA.
+The event begins with the welcome message from the CBN Director and Retreat Coordinator, David Morilak, Ph.D. (pictured here, left), who is also a professor in the Department of Pharmacology, at the UTHSCSA.

 This was followed by the first poster presentation session, as judges made 'rounds' to various presenters, listening to presentations and asking a variety of questions about each of their respective research projects.